 - It had bitten or otherwise attacked someone in the past.

-- It was known to be extremely aggressive.
+- The animal was known to be extremely aggressive.

 We analyze each case to determine if there is a punitive damages claim.
 We also look for multiple parties to sue.
 For example, if the bite happened in Petsmart, a pet supply store, both the owner and Petsmart may be liable (legally responsible).